 Suppose a cable of incorrect impedance links the antenna to the TV.
 Thus, the TV antenna and the cable impedance do not match, and not all of the TV signal detected by the antenna will pass from the antenna into the cable.
 Some will be reflected back into the antenna and be re-radiated.
-Thus the TV will not receive the maximum signal available, and picture quality may deteriorate.
+Thus the TV will not receive the maximum signal available and the picture may pixelate or freeze momentarily.

 Next, since the cable impedance does not match the TV impedance, not all of the signal conveyed by the cable will pass into the TV.
 Some will be reflected back into the cable, resulting in a further loss of available signal to the TV.
 But this is only the start of the problem.
-The reflected signal will travel back along the cable to the antenna, where it will encounter the impedance mismatch again, and another partial reflection of the signal will occur.
-This reflected signal will eventually reach the TV for the second time, somewhat later than the original signal.
-The TV will simultaneously display multiple copies of the same picture, the original and the delayed reflected signal, like an echo.
+The reflected signal will travel back along the cable to the antenna, where it will encounter the impedance mismatch again and another partial reflection of the signal will occur.
+This reflected signal will reduce the effective data rate that the TV receives and the result will be a reduction in resolution or worse the picture may tear up and freeze.
 Thus the picture (data) has been corrupted by signal reflections caused by impedance mismatches.